Maryland Positive Behavior Support Training

 • As a transgender person, you are regularly referred to using a gender pronoun that does not reflect your chosen identity.

 These experiences can be described as micro aggressions.
-These are brief interactions that convey a negative message that another person receives.
+These are brief interactions that convey a negative message that another person is receiving.

 It is important to become aware of how our actions may not convey the respect we feel towards a person.
 Sometimes this means that we need to ask the person if we have offended them.
 It can be helpful to take time to reflect on our own actions and how a person is responding to us.
 Being an ally and a friend to a person means that you are trying to be more aware of mistakes you make and to remain accountable for those mistakes when you say or do something that makes a person frustrated, angry or sad.
-Actively delivering positive messages that are inclusive and convey respect and caring can change how everyday interactions and are called micro affirmations by some people.
+Actively delivering positive messages that are inclusive and convey respect and caring can change everyday interactions making them more positive.
+These positive messages are called micro affirmations.

 • Making assumptions that a person cannot complete a simple task or activity without support